Smithsonian/CCN-Data-Library/data/primary_studies/Krauss_2018/README.md

 Under cores.
 I don't think high, low, mid in this study refer to elevations.
 I think they refer to relative positions on the river.
 Double check before removing inundation class.

 Under depth series.
 Compaction % needs to be converted to compaction fraction.

+Also, needs species data.